 57.120.
-Role of Paid Official Participants and Partners at the International Convention 59.030.1.
-Board of Directors Role at Council on Legislation
+Role of Paid Official Participants and the International Convention59.030.1.
+Board of Directors Roles at Council on Legislation

 28.070.
 Relationship Between Directors and Governors

 Directors represent all clubs in the administration of Rotary.
 Governors are under the general supervision of only the Board.
 Directors are resources to district leaders.
 Governors may consult informally with appropriate Directors about such matters as interpretation of Board action, serious district or inter-district problems or possible future formal communication to the Board.
 (April 2020 Mtg., Bd.
 Dec.
 129)